 Central banks and monetary policy go hand-in-hand, so you can’t talk about one without talking about the other.

-While some of these mandates and goals are very similar between the world’s central bank, each have their own unique set of goals brought on by their distinctive economies.
+While some of these mandates and goals are very similar between the world’s central bank, each has their own unique set of goals brought on by their distinctive economies.

 Ultimately, monetary policy boils down to promoting and maintaining price stability and economic growth.

 To achieve their goals, central banks use monetary policy mainly to control the following: